Mosamorphing/WTF-React/08_Hooks/readme.md

 # What are hooks?

 React Hooks are functions that let you use state and other React features in functional components.
 They are like special tools that make it easier to add features to your components without needing complex class components.
 With hooks, you can create awesome components using just functions!
-If you are familiat with classes, you know that most times they are painful to write, but now that hooks have made life easier, why not try them out?
+If you are familiar with classes, you know that most times they are painful to write, but now that hooks have made life easier, why not try them out?
 Popular react hooks include useState, useEffect, useContext, useReducer, useMemo, useCallback.
 Notice how all the hooks begin with the keyboard "USE".
 This is the convention in React and when you are writing your own custom hooks -- because you can, make sure to follow the same convention and start with "use" to make it clear that they follow the rules of hooks.